 A lemon is a lemon, right?
-But, have you ever noticed how some lemons taste different from others?
-Have a more tarty flavours, or are more acidic?
-That’s because, even though all lemons are made up of the same compounds, their quantity changes.
+But, have you ever noticed how some lemons taste more tarty or more acidic than others?
+There’s a reason for that: even though all lemons are made up of the same compounds, their quantity changes.

 This depends on a lot of different factors, like the variety of lemon, where it was grown, the time of year, if it was refrigerated or not after it was picked up, and how long it’s been sitting at the grocery store…

-How much goodies does that lemon in your kitchen really contains?
+How much goodies does that lemon in your kitchen really contain?
 Enough to be effective?
-Too much, meaning it’ll be so effective it’ll damage skin (a 61 year old woman ended up with patches on her skin after using a lemon toner because it had reduced the dark pigment in her skin too much)?
-So few they’re useless?
+Or too much?
+(FYI, a 61 year old woman ended up with patches on her skin after using a lemon toner because it had reduced the dark pigment in her skin too much).